Chat

 onSubscribedMessage

-Fires for every new message in a subscribed thread.
-Once subscribed, all messages (including @-mentions) route here instead of onNewMention.
+Fires for every new message in a subscribed non-DM thread.
+Once subscribed, messages (including @-mentions) route here instead of onNewMention.
+DM threads route to onDirectMessage first when a direct message handler is registered.

 bot.onSubscribedMessage(async (thread, message) => {